-- (1) Subsection (2) applies to- - (a) an application that requires notification if it was made to a consent authority before the moratorium and the consent authority had not, before the moratorium, notified the application: - (b) an application that does not require notification if- - it was made to a consent authority before the moratorium; and - (ii) the consent authority had not, before the moratorium, decided not to notify the application under section 94. - (2) The consent authority must not process or determine the application until the moratorium has expired in relation to the area that the application relates to.
+- (1) Subsection (2) applies to- - (a) an application that requires public notification if it was made to a consent authority before the moratorium and the consent authority had not, before the moratorium, notified the application: - (b) an application that does not require public notification if- - (i) it was made to a consent authority before the moratorium; and - (ii) the consent authority had not, before the moratorium, decided not to give limited notification of the application. - (2) The consent authority must not process or determine the application until the moratorium has expired in relation to the area that the application relates to. - (3) Subsection (4) applies if an application is made to a consent authority during the moratorium. - (4) The consent authority- - (a) must not process the application; and - (b) must not determine the application; and - (c) must return the application, and any fee accompanying it, to the applicant as soon as practicable. - (5) This section does not apply to an application if- - (a) the application relates to a coastal marine area that, immediately before the moratorium, was subject to-

-- (3) Subsection (4) applies if an application is made to a consent authority during the moratorium. - (4) The consent authority- - (a) must not process the application; and - (b) must not determine the application; and - (c) must return the application, and any fee accompanying it, to the applicant as soon as practicable. - (5) This section does not apply to an application if- - (a) the application relates to a coastal marine area that, immediately before the moratorium, was subject to- - (i) a coastal permit; or - (ii) a marine farming lease or licence under the Marine Farming Act 1971; and - (b) the application is for a new coastal permit for the same activities in the same area.
+- (i) a coastal permit; or - (ii) a marine farming lease or licence under the Marine Farming Act 1971; and - (b) the application is for a new coastal permit for the same activities in the same area.

-Part 6A (comprising sections 150A to 150F) was inserted, as from 26 March 2002, by section 9 Resource Management (Aquaculture Moratorium) Amendment Act 2002 (2002 No 5).
+Section 150B: inserted, on 26 March 2002, by section 9 of the Resource Management (Aquaculture Moratorium) Amendment Act 2002 (2002 No 5).